SiqiHuang18/SH_Path_Tracer/README.md

 The recursive ray tracing terminates either when the ray reaches a specified max depth or with a pre-defined probability called Ruassian-Roullete.
 Ruassian-Roullete termination offers an unbiased estimate of infinite dimensional integral of light radiance.

 Below are results of global illumination with increasing number of ray samples.
-As the sample number increases, we see a less noisy scene and a dramatic visual change scene that more closely matches the real physics.
+All all generated under the conditions light sample = 4, max_ray_depth = 5, Russian-Roullete = 0.75.
+As the sample number increases, we see a less noisy scene and a dramatic visual change that more closely matches the real physics.

 |lambertian spheres in Cornell Box|
 |-|